-Parallel activities for environmental research, especially in the region, derived from the habitat (click here for the marine life pictures and information), the migratory species and the marine responses to climate change.
+Parallel activities for environmental research, especially in the region, derived from the habitat (click here for the marine life pictures and information), the migratory species, and the marine responses to climate change.

 “Dive In Action” contributes to the programs of the Mass Mortality Events in the Mediterranean Sea “M. M. E. 2018” and the Aegean University, Department of Marine Sciences.
 It also collaborates with the iSea Organization alien species program, collecting samples and reporting.

-It’s difficult to describe an experience, if we don’t try it out first.
-It’s equally strange to explain anything that we can’t taste it anywhere else except the bottom of the sea.
-Swimming and snorkelling are hobbies we do in an environment which combines the atmospheric pressure and the liquid element.
+It’s difficult to describe an experience if we don’t try it out first.
+It’s equally strange to explain anything that we can’t taste anywhere else except the bottom of the sea.
+Swimming and snorkeling are hobbies we do in an environment which combines the atmospheric pressure and the liquid element.
 But, is this enough to realize the real sense of lack of gravity?
 Sure not!
 The benefits of diving experience are. – Scuba Diving is the only experience that can give us a real sense of how to fly.
 Freely flying, like in the …moon! – Scuba Diving experience is perhaps the only experience that can change our lives.
 Escape from our daily stressful problems. – Scuba Diving offers us a completely different world.
 It brings us to the beginning of life. – Self-contained underwater breathing apparatus, (scuba) can be the best hobby of our lives. – Take action and protect the environment.
 It brings us in touch with the environment, ecosystem, and awareness to protect it.
 This is the experience of scuba diving!

 Christian, was one of the first that he complete the Volcano diver specialty.
 With his patience and his great job underwater, time passed successfully perfect.
-Moment by moment he seen his buoyancy being done perfect.
+Moment by moment he has seen his buoyancy being done perfectly.

-TAKING ACTION AGAINST Marine Debris Project AWARE works to reduce underwater impacts of marine debris and prevent trash from entering the ocean in the first place.
-Marine debris is not only unsightly, it’s dangerous to sea life, hazardous to human health, and costly to our economies.
+TAKING ACTION AGAINST Marine Debris Project AWARE works to reduce the underwater impacts of marine debris and prevent trash from entering the ocean in the first place.
+Marine debris is not only unsightly, but it’s also dangerous to sea life, hazardous to human health, and costly to our economies.
 Marine animals become entangled in debris, and even mistake it for food – often with fatal results.
-Divers, swimmers and beach goers can be directly harmed by encounters with marine debris or its toxins.
+Divers, swimmers, and beachgoers can be directly harmed by encounters with marine debris or its toxins.
 The environmental damage caused by plastic debris alone is estimated at US$13 billion a year.